 Other than that, one of the best features of this pickleball paddle is its handle as it mimics a tennis handle, thus giving so much comfort for any beginners who can play tennis but are new to this game.
 The handle is long and many players loved it.

 Although it is not as powerful as the Gamma Atomic, the Onix Graphite Z5 can also provide power to put shots past your opponents when needed.
 It has a good pop, dinks decently and quick at the net.
 The Nomex core is known for consistency and power.

-- An all-around paddle but most suited for players who like more control and touch
+- Suited for players who like more power

 - Comfortable to use